 Here are three actions for your to-do list:

 - Estimate tax liability.
 Figuring out whether you’ll be over- or underpaid now gives you time to adjust the income tax withheld from your wages for the year.
-As a general rule, to avoid penalties for underpayment you’ll need to prepay at least 90% of your tax liability for 2007.
+As a general rule, to avoid penalties for underpayment you’ll need to prepay at least 90% of your tax liability.